Overruling DA’s Office, Judge Calls for Amtrak Driver’s Arrest

 PHILADELPHIA (CN) – Just two days after city prosecutors announced they would not press charges against the Amtrak driver whose train derailed in 2015, a Philadelphia judge issued an order for the conductor’s arrest on involuntary-manslaughter and reckless-endangerment counts.

-Judge Marsha Neifield issued the order against Brian Bostian on Thursday, relying on a Pennsylvania law that lets court accept private criminal complaints if the district attorney declines to prosecute.
+Judge Marsha Neifield issued the order against Brandon Bostian on Thursday, relying on a Pennsylvania law that lets courts accept private criminal complaints if district attorneys decline to prosecute.

-In this case the family of crash victim Rachel Jacobs made the request though their attorney, Richard A. Sprauge.
+In this case the family of crash victim Rachel Jacobs made the request though their attorney, Richard A. Sprague.

-A 39-year-old tech CEO and mother of one, Jacobs had been one eight passengers killed aboard the Amtrak bound for New York City that crashed on May 12, 2015.
+A 39-year-old tech CEO and mother of one, Jacobs had been one of eight passengers killed when an Amtrak bound for New York City crashed on May 12, 2015.

-When the train derailed in Philadelphia, according to the findings of the National Transportation Safety Board, it was traveling at 106 mph on a curve with a posted speed limit of 50 mph.
+At the time the train derailed in Philadelphia, according to the findings of the National Transportation Safety Board, it was going 106 mph on a curve with a posted speed limit of 50 mph.

-Train engineer Bostian told federal investigators that he had been listening to the radio and became distracted by a report about a train engineer who was sprayed with glass from a windshield that been struck by an object.
+Train engineer Bostian told federal investigators that he had been listening to the radio and became distracted by a report about a train engineer who was sprayed with glass from a windshield that had been struck by an object.

 More than 180 passengers suffered injuries in the Northeast Corridor crash.